2 Ways to Transfer Photos from iPhone to Flash Drive

 a.
 Transfer photos from iPhone X/8/7/6S/6 (Plus) to computer

 Solution 1: Transfer photos from iPhone to computer using email

 Step 1.
 Go to the photo application on your iPhone and launch it.

 Step 2.
 Find the photos you want to transfer to your computer.
-Tap the Select button, you can select more than one photo.
+Tap the Select button, and you can select more than one photo.